logoraz/guixos-sway/README.md

  - Create a highly functional WM setup that is efficient & aesthetically pleasing
  - Construct a modulur Guix System configuration as a Guile program
- - Handle customizations as custom Guix packages or service extensions
+ - Handle customizations as custom Guix packages & services
  - Configure everything using Guix/Guile (where possible)
  - Generalize to support setup on multiple machines
  - Optimize to create an efficient system for programing in Guile Scheme